Employment Contract Review: Should you Sign your Employment Contract?

 - “Sweeps” clauses, which are common in contracts for hospital physicians.
 These state that if the hospital ends its contract with the care group, you will be let go as well.

 - Generic language in regard to work expectations.
 Hospital employees, for example, want to know what their work expectations are, not just that they will be working full-time.

-If you need help with Vermont business registration, you can post your legal need on UpCounsel's marketplace.
+If you need help to Review an Employment Contract, you can post your legal need on UpCounsel's marketplace.
 UpCounsel only accepts the top 5 percent of lawyers to its site.
 Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.